 Pedestrian safety skills

-When pedestrians between the ages of five and nine are injured, it is most often when cars have hit them as they cross the street mid-block, particularly from between parked cars.
+When pedestrians between the ages of five and nine are injured, it is most often when cars have hit them as they cross the street mid-block, particularly from between parked cars (Transportation Research Board, 2004).
 Running across intersections and getting off of school buses are also common times for children to be hit by cars.
-In general, children are not ready to cross a street alone until age ten.
+In general, children are not ready to cross a street alone until age ten (National Highway Traffic Safety Administration).
 However, children vary in their developmental readiness to make decisions about where and when to walk and cross a street.
 Parents are often the best judges of when their child is ready to walk without an adult.
 When they are ready for this level of independence, children need to know how to choose where to walk as well as when, where and how to cross a street.
 These skills also require an understanding of how to interact with drivers.

 Children need to know the following points: